Midushii/Era5-Evaporation-Duct-Prediction-Analysis/README.md

-# ERA5 Evaporation Duct Height Reconstruction and Analysis — Mumbai Coastal Region
+# ERA5 Evaporation Duct Height Reconstruction and Analysis for the Mumbai Coastal Region

 A physics-based pipeline for reconstructing the marine atmospheric surface layer from ERA5 reanalysis data and estimating evaporation duct height and its influence on low-altitude electromagnetic wave propagation over the Arabian Sea.